menacit/logging_course/33-course_recap.md

 analysis experience.

-OpenSearch provides several pre-trained freely available for usage.
+OpenSearch provides several pre-trained freely available for usage\*.

 The RCF algorithm is commonly used for anomaly detection.

-NLP and AI/ML can be used to provide semantic and conversational queries.
+NLP and LLMs can be used to provide semantic and conversational queries.

 ![bg right:30%](images/33-stones_moss.jpg)